 The Crab Nebula, the leftovers of a star that went out in a supernova in 1054, is sending out strange signals that scientists can't fully explain.
 According to research published in the Oct.
 7, 2011 issue of the journal Science, astronomers have detected pulsed gamma rays from the neutron star within the nebula that are far higher than the scientists expected.

 The pulsed gamma rays have energies between 100 billion and 400 billion electronvolts, far higher than the 25 billion electronvolts previously detected.
 A 400 billion electronvolt photon is almost a trillion times more energetic than the photons that make up visible light.
 Explaining this high energy is going to require major adjustments to astronomers' theories of the energy interactions in the nebula.

-on October 8.
+Although a waxing moon washed out the view of much of this year's Draconid meteor shower, a photographer in Palermo, Italy captured this shooting star on October 8.
 The 2011 Draconids were expected to be heavier than usual, because Earth passed directly through several strands of debris left behind by a passing comet.
 But the showers hit their peak while North America was in full daylight, and European skywatchers had to contend with a bright moon.
-Less «

 Galaxies Masquerade as Eyes in the Sky